ONS-Innovation/tech-radar-poc/README.md

 make docker-up
 ```

-This should build the project and then start the project locally on port 5000.
+This should build the project and then start the project locally on port 3000 and 5001.

 To stop the project:
 ```bash